 STEP ONE: The Affidavit

-Completing and mailing your cover letter and affidavit is the first and most critical step in reclaiming your status as a national.
+Completing and mailing your cover letter and affidavit is the first and most important step in declaring your status as a national.

-We have come to realize that we are subject to a political status of voluntary servitude as U.S. citizens.
+And over the years, these privileges have been scaled back, inch by inch.
 In light of this understanding, the formal process to correct this status involves voluntarily submitting an affidavit to the U.S. Department of State.

 The instructions for this process are clearly stated in the warning box alert within the passport application.
-This warning box can be found on page 4 of the application instructions and includes the statement “you can submit documents, including affidavits.”
+This warning box can be found on page 4 of the application instructions and includes the statement "you can submit documents, including affidavits."
 This serves as a means for individuals to voluntarily opt out.
 It is important to note that this information is included in both the original and renewal passport applications.
-It is not necessary to obtain a U.S. passport in order to officially change your political status to national.
+But it is not necessary to obtain a U.S. passport in order to officially change your political status to national, your affidavit will accomplish that.

-In the next step of the process, it will be necessary to include a copy of this cover letter and affidavit with your passport application.
 The affidavit will play a crucial role in various stages of your journey towards obtaining freedom.
-Therefore, it is imperative that you complete this step promptly.
+Therefore, it is imperative that you complete this step promptly and accurately.

 Declare your freedom with the Affidavit of Citizenship Evidence!